 Omni-channel marketing, then, becomes more about providing an experience — the omni-channel customer experience — transcending any one medium and simply providing shoppers what they want, when they want.

 What we do know though is that nobody today shops exclusively through a single medium.
-Consumers buy online, in store and on marketplaces, from legacy retailers and independent brands alike.
+Consumers of all generations buy online, in store and on marketplaces, from legacy retailers and independent brands alike.

 One consequence of this — albeit a happy one — is that cash flows in from different sources and different devices.
 That understanding has been crucial to the development of Square for click-and-mortar businesses, including its POS integration with BigCommerce.